JordisGithub/sustainable-fashion-hub/README.md

 # Project Followup

-> Any tasks we would like to revisit after graduation go here.
+> Any tasks we would like to revisit after graduation go here. update